 FALL RUNNING SERIES

-Get active and support key programs in your national park by signing up for the annual Fall Running Series.
+Get active and support key programs in your national park by signing up for the annual Fall Running Series!

 With your registration, you’ll fund projects to maintain CVNP’s running, biking, and hiking trails.
 Plus, you’ll have a chance to get fit and experience your national park in a friendly race setting.

-2014 Race Schedule
+2016 Race Schedule

-- Tuesday, October 21, 6 p.m., Pine Hollow
+- Tuesday, October 4, 6:30 p.m., Pine Hollow (Salt Run Trail)

 You can choose to be chip-timed for each race, or you can run for fun without being timed.
-Registration for the full series (five races!) is $115 through August 31, and $125 through October 6.
-Sign up early to take advantage of the reduced early-bird pricing!

 Register for the Fall Running Series with Western Reserve Racing >